drazendee/mimmitkoodaa/mimmitkoodaa-intro/part4_eventsAPI.md

 </html>
 ```
 2. Create a folder called 'views' and inside it another folder called 'events'.
-3. Create `index.ejs` inside the 'events'-folder.
+3. Create `index.ejs` inside the new 'events'-folder.
 In this file we'll use the EJS templating language and display a form that will POST the submission to /events/post
 ```html
 <!DOCTYPE html>
 <html>